1 / 50

 3 / 50

-A. Identify, predict, decide, execute
+A. Idea, predicts, decide, execute

 B. Identify, project, dedicate, execute

-C. Idea, predicts, decide, execute
+C. Identify, predict, decide, execute

 Identify, Predict, Decide, and Execute (IPDE) is the step-by-step process behind the principles of defensive driving and complexities of visual perception in traffic.